Top 10 things to do in Bahamas

 Pig Beach also known as Pig Island is an uninhabited island of Bahamas.
 As the name says, this beach is populated with a large number of pigs who are living on the island and its surrounding areas.
 Since the beach is regularly visited by tourists, the pigs are usually abandoned in the forest searching for food that is thrown to them by the tourists.

 You can likewise spot a couple of them swimming on the seashore close by travelers.
-Though you can visit the beach any time of the year, pigs are taken to shelter during the hurricane season; June to November.
-Plan your trip accordingly and enjoy a life-time experience in Pig Beach in the Bahamas.
+Though you can visit the beach any time of the year, pigs are taken to shelter during the hurricane season; from June to November.
+Plan your trip accordingly and enjoy a lifetime experience in Pig Beach in the Bahamas.

 Castaway Cay